UKCloud/documentation/articles/draas/draas-sco.md

 - **Any network latency or storage performance challenges.** We monitor our estate to ensure that network and storage performance are in line with platform expectations.
 Any deviations are alerted to our technical teams to resolve.

 - **WAN network performance.** Low throughput WAN connections are unlikely to be able to transfer large amounts of data to UKCloud.
-This can make initial sync challenging for larger VMs.
+This can make the initial sync challenging for larger VMs.

 Additionally, the service raises an alert if the size of a VM's journal exceeds 75% of the original VM.
 This alert helps to understand if your solution is adequately protected.

 Disaster Recovery as a Service captures data only while a VM is powered on.
-If a VM is deleted in vCloud Director, it will IMMEDIATELY delete the associated journal.
+If a VM is deleted in vCloud Director/VMware Cloud Director, it will IMMEDIATELY delete the associated journal.

 ### What SLA do you offer on Disaster Recovery as a Service?